vglennlq7/vglennlq7/README.md

 </h1>

-<h2 align="center">I am an aspiring Software Engineer with the goal of becoming a Cybersecurity Programmer 🎯.
-I’m passionate about technology, problem-solving, and learning how to protect digital systems from modern threats.
-Right now, i am learning Python, HTML, CSS and JavaScript.....🚀 </h2>
+<h2 align="center">I am a future Computer Science student 🧠🎯.
+I'm passionate about technology, problem-solving, and learning how systems work from the ground up.
+Right now, I am building my foundational skills in Python, HTML, CSS, and JavaScript as I prepare for my academic journey! </h2>

 <br/>
 <br>